Stationary acoustic black hole solutions in Bose-Einstein condensates and their Borel analysis: Introduction

 \section{Introduction}

-The main purpose of this paper is to study solutions to a differential equation that appears in the context of black holes simulations using supefluids.
+The main purpose of this paper is to study solutions to a differential equation that appears in the context of black hole simulations using superfluids.
 In \cite{PhysRevLett.46.1351} Unruh proposed the idea of studying acoustic black holes as a way to bring quantum phenomena such as Hawking radiation \cite{HawkingS.W.1975Pcbb} closer to experimentation.
+This has been extensively studied theoretically in the context of various analog gravity studies (see \cite{Barceló2011, CarlosBarceló_2001, Visser2002, PhysRevLett.85.4643, PhysRevD.105.124066, Tian2022}) as well as in analog cosmological models (see \cite{PhysRevA.69.033602}, \cite{PhysRevLett.91.240407}).
 This challenge was subsequently taken up by various experimental groups, for example \cite{Steinhauer2014} and \cite{MunozdeNova2019}, and more recently \cite{Tamura:2023mby}.
 A setup where one expects to see such quantum phenomena is in acoustic black holes produced by the motion of a superfluid (Bose-Einstein condensate) at ultra-cold temperatures.
 In this work, we consider the Gross-Pitaevskii equation (GPE) with coupling $g$ and without an external potential \cite{NozieresPinesBEC}, that describes the dynamics of a Bose-Einstein condensate (BEC)

 Small perturbations follow a dispersion relation \cite{NozieresPinesSound}:

 where, $n$ is the density, $\Vec{\mathbf{q}}$ is momentum, and $\omega$ is the frequency.

 From equation \eqref{e:GPE local speed of sound dispersion}, we get $E \approx c \hbar \lvert\Vec{\mathbf{q}}\rvert$ when $ \frac{\hbar^2 \lvert\Vec{\mathbf{q}}\rvert^2}{2 m} << 2gn $ which is a long-wavelength approximation.
 In that case, the excitations are phonons with speed of sound